prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

 | Veggie       | 9      |

--- Q9: Group the orders by date and calculate the average number of pizzas ordered per day.
+-- Q9: Group the orders by date and calculate the average number of pizzas ordered per day?.
 ````sql
 with cte as  (
 select date,SUM(quantity) as sum_of_quantity